Tiles or Shower Wall Panels – Which Is Best?

 Because the surface of shower wall is non-porous, they are easy to clean.
 However a word of warning: they don’t take kindly to abrasive cleaners and manufacturers will usually advise a specialist cleaning solution.

-Are shower walls better than tiles?
+Are shower wall panels better than bathroom wall tiles?

 This is the million dollar question and to answer it you will need to weigh up the pros and cons.
 Shower walls definitely have an advantage over tiles in that they consist of fewer parts; you’re looking at three panels generally rather than 300 tiles.
 This would suggest that there will be less risk of damage in the long term in addition to simpler fitting.
 However, shower walls won’t be to everyone’s taste.
 Not as traditional in appearance as tiles, they may not suit a more classically designed room but could look super-sleek in a contemporary bathroom.